esmjihwankim/esmjihwankim.github.io/_pages/about.md

   - /about.html
 ---

-I am an Undergraduate-Masters combined course student at [Won Research Group](https://www.skkuwongroup.online/), Sungkyunkwan University(SKKU).
-My research interests include low-power embedded systems, computer architecture, and integrated circuits for sensing applications, with a focus on edge inferencing in sensor systems and beyond-CMOS sensor and neuromorphic semiconductor integration.
+I am a combined Undergraduate-Masters student in the [Won Research Group](https://www.skkuwongroup.online/) at Sungkyunkwan University (SKKU).
+My current research interests include low-power embedded systems, computer architecture, and integrated circuits for sensing applications, with a focus on edge inferencing in sensor systems and beyond-CMOS sensor and neuromorphic semiconductor integration.
 I believe that bringing advanced algorithms to the edge can enhance sensor systems to aid people, save lives and drive innovation across various contexts, such as (1) wearable biomedical monitoring and (2) computing in space applications.

 I am also a Fulbright Scholar (Principal Candidate).